 Steffen: So one of the major differences I saw I mean obviously when you say what they did better is. better from what perspective, right?
 I mean obviously they were not treating people better.
 And so lots of stuff but I think if you look at it from a military perspective.
 The organization of the NVA was much more strict and much more focused on having a quick reaction.
 So the fear was always that West Germany would start the tanks and roll over East Germany in whatever three days or so right.
 So everything was focused on being on alert and being able to being ready to react within N hours or N days or so.
 And within two weeks they would have mobilized like another two million people.
 And within six hours the rockets would be ready whatever it was and I think this part quick reaction.

 Having people sort of always be ready to react that was something that the GDR did much more strict.
 Of course at also as an enormous cost so they built houses I think the Bundeswehr did that as well.
 Built housing close to the barracks so that the officers are living nearby.
 All of the marriages that were going wrong of the officers because they were moving every two years to a new place.
 And their wives could not find friends and then all that stuff is probably the sad prices people had to pay for this kind of situation.
-But if you look at this just certainly from this angle that’s probably something that the GDR and the NVA did more more strict and maybe more efficiently I don’t know.
+But if you look at this just certainly from this angle that's probably something that the GDR and the NVA did more more strict and maybe more efficiently I do not know.

 Ian: I mean when I talked to the BRIXMIS guys the military liaison mission guys one of the things they have always said is.
 They thought the NVA was far more professional than the Soviet army and certainly in readiness is one of the things they have talked about.
 That the readiness levels were much higher and they were far more difficult to get information from as well.
 Whereas a Soviet might be much more easily bribed.